danielbi-ETHZ/THM-Econ/README.md

 # THM$ Code for HT-ATES

 A thermo-hydro-mechanical-economic (THM$) approach to understand high-temperature aquifer thermal energy storage (HT-ATES).
+While the approach is analytical, it uses Python 3.7.7. to solve implicit equations, interpolate, pass variables, plot, etc.
 This approach was first laid out in Birdsell et al. (2021).
-The code is written in Python 3.7.7.

 ## Layout of the directory